JasonAMartin/wowapi/README.md

 Since my main purpose here was to get and manipulate data, I put very little effort into presentation.

-Currently, this repo uses HTML, CSS, Javascript, and jQuery.
+This repo uses HTML, CSS, Javascript, jQuery, LESS and Node JS.